Douglas MacArthur: Supreme Commander for the Allied Powers

-In 1947, MacArthur invited the founder and first executive director of the American Civil Liberties Union (ACLU), Roger Nash Baldwin, to teach the Japanese government and people about civil rights and civil liberties.
-MacArthur also asked him to do the same for southern Korea, which MacArthur was responsible for when it was under U.S. Army occupation.
-MacArthur ignored members of the House Un-American Activities Committee and the FBI who believed that Baldwin was a Soviet-loving communist.
-He wanted a civil liberties expert to quickly introduce western-style civil rights to the Japanese and thought conservatives would take too long.
+In 1947, MacArthur invited the founder of the American Civil Liberties Union (ACLU), Roger Nash Baldwin, to teach the Japanese about civil liberties.
+MacArthur ignored members of the House Un-American Activities Committee and the FBI who believed that Baldwin was a Soviet-loving communist; he wanted an expert to quickly introduce western-style civil rights to the Japanese.
 Baldwin helped found the Japan Civil Liberties Union.
-In a confidential letter to ACLU leaders the anti-militarist and very liberal Baldwin said about MacArthur, "His observation on civil liberties and democracy rank with the best I ever heard from any civilian—and they were incredible from a general."

 MacArthur ruled Japan with a soft-handed approach.
-He legalized the Japanese Communist Party despite reservations from the United States government out of a desire for Japan to be truly democratic and invited them to take part in the 1946 election, which was also the first ever election to allow women to vote.
-He ordered the release of all political prisoners of the Imperial Japanese era, including communist prisoners.
-The first May Day parade in 11 years in 1946 was greenlit by MacArthur also.
-On the day before the May Day celebrations, which would involve 300,000 Japanese communists demonstrating with red flags and pro-Marxism chants in front of the Tokyo Imperial Palace and the Dai-Ichi Building, a group of would-be assassins led by Hideo Tokayama who planned to assassinate MacArthur with hand grenades and pistols on May Day were stopped and some of its members were arrested.
+He legalized the Japanese Communist Party (despite reservations from the U.S. government) out of a desire for Japan to be truly democratic.
+He ordered the release of all political prisoners.
+The first May Day parade in 11 years in 1946 was greenlit by MacArthur.
+On the day before the May Day celebrations, which involved 300,000 Japanese communists demonstrating, a group led by Hideo Tokayama who planned to assassinate MacArthur were stopped and some of its members were arrested.
 Despite this plot the May Day demonstrations went on.
-MacArthur stopped the Communist Party from gaining any popularity in Japan by releasing their members from prison, conducting landmark land reform that made MacArthur more popular than communism for the rural Japanese farmers and peasants, and allowing the communists to freely participate in elections.
-In the 1946 election they won only 6 seats.
+MacArthur stopped the Communist Party from gaining popularity by conducting landmark land reform that made MacArthur more popular with Japanese farmers.
+In the 1946 election the communists won only six seats.

-MacArthur was also in charge of southern Korea from 1945 to 1948 due to the lack of clear orders or initiative from Washington, D.C.
-There was no plan or guideline given to MacArthur from the Joint Chiefs of Staff or the State Department on how to rule Korea so what resulted was a very tumultuous 3 year military occupation that led to the creation of the U.S.-friendly Republic of Korea in 1948.
-He ordered Lieutenant General John R. Hodge, who accepted the surrender of Japanese forces in southern Korea in September 1945, to govern that area on SCAP's behalf and report to him in Tokyo.
-In an address to Congress on 19 April 1951, MacArthur declared:
+MacArthur was also in charge of southern Korea from 1945 to 1948.
+There was no plan or guideline given by Washington on how to rule Korea, so what resulted was a tumultuous three-year military occupation that led to the creation of the Republic of Korea in 1948.
+He ordered Lieutenant General John R. Hodge to govern that area on SCAP's behalf and report to him.